JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

 SERVERGROUP          | Content Cell                 | BOTH
 DMZIPS               | Content Cell                 | EITHER

-You will need to map what these group names or IP addresses are and replace them in the CSV with acceptable values, for example:
+You'll need to map what these group names or IP addresses are and replace them in the CSV with acceptable values, for example:

 Remote Address                   | Program           | Direction
 | :--- | :--- | :---